All Episodes

 Well, that's not what the law calls for.

-It's it's, you know, as we stated earlier, they changed it from gross negligence to intent and to extreme carelessness.
+It's, you know, as we stated earlier, they changed it from gross negligence to intent and to extreme carelessness.

 That was just to save Hillary and take her out of what the real legal justification was.

-This is what we're all learning today.
+This is what we're all learning today, and we didn't know before.

-They talk about Brennan's role in crossfire hurricane, the FBI's name for this Trump Russia investigation, and Brennan admitted that his intelligence helped establish the FBI counterintelligence investigation.
+They talk about Brennan's role in Crossfire Hurricane, the FBI's name for this Trump-Russia investigation.

-Uh, but he, as we now know, is a partisan hack.
+But he, as we now know, is a partisan hack, now a paid liberal commentator on cable.

 And, you know, this is why we've got to get all this information out.

-And if we don't get it out, we're never going to have what we're what she's describing is an unequal justice system.
+And if we don't get it out, we're never going to have what we're, what she's describing is an unequal justice system.

-No dual justice under the law, no equal application of laws, no equal.
+No dual justice under the law.

-it is a separate justice system for the Clintons.
+No equal justice system for the Clintons.

-And with a vengeance, even after nine straight months of investigation, they've now put us on another two years investigating this conspiracy theory, and still are coming out with nothing as it relates to collusion.
+And with a vengeance, even after nine straight months of investigation, they've now put us on another two years investigating this conspiracy theory and still are coming out with nothing as it relates to collusion.

 And look what they put the country through.